The Growth and Challenges of Assisted Living

 April 17, 2018

 Many assisted living facilities can only provide up to a certain level of care.
 The purpose of assisted living facilities is to allow residents to be social, active, and independent, while still providing help and assistance when needed.
-However, if an individual requires more help than the established care level / threshold of the facility, that resident may need to transition into a nursing home.
+However, if a resident requires more help than the established care level/threshold of the facility, that resident may need to transition into a nursing home or skilled nursing facility.
 Recognizing this, some residents may attempt to hide their need for additional assistance and care.

 Paula Span explains this problem in her article called Assisted Living or a Nursing Home?